 María del Rosario Mercedes Pilar Martínez Molina Baeza is much better known by her stage name, Charo.
 Thank goodness for that because her given name is a mouthful!
 Try learning to spell and write that one in first grade.

 Charo is a spunky, Spanish-American actress, comedian and flamenco guitarist.
 She is well-known for her flamboyant costumes and personality.
 Her uninhibited and electric disposition can light up the dark just by walking into a room.
-Even now at the age of 54, she can hold her own with other, much younger, female performers.
+Even now, she can hold her own with other, much younger, female performers.

 Not long after she married her first husband at a very young age, she arrived on American soil and took the country by storm.
 Before long, Charo was a universal, household name.
 By the late 1960s, she had become quite a presence on primetime television.
 Charo began appearing on all the popular shows of the era including The Tonight Show, The Carol Burnett Show, Laugh-In, Fantasy Island and The Love Boat.
 If Charo was cast on a show, we knew what was coming.
 She always remained true to her character and never disappointed her audiences.